When parents are asked about their child's development, the most common questions are:

 A shift toward real-time developmental monitoring

-Because of these limitations, researchers increasingly emphasize the value of:
+Because of these limitations, researchers increasingly emphasise the value of structured developmental monitoring, longitudinal observation, and video-based analysis.

-Structured, real-time observations through tools like Hidden Hum are becoming increasingly valuable, as they capture a child’s development as it unfolds, offering a clearer, more reliable picture than what memory can reconstruct later.
+Structured, real-time observations through tools like Hidden Hum are becoming increasingly valuable — capturing a child's development as it unfolds, offering a clearer and more reliable picture than what memory can reconstruct later.

 What this means for parents